project-gauntlet/gauntlet/README.md

         - One-shot commands
         - Dynamically provide list of one-shot commands
         - Render quick "inline" content directly under main search bar based on value in it
+        - Get content from and add to Clipboard
     - Currently, 3 bundled plugins are provided
         - Applications: provides list of applications
         - Calculator: shows result of mathematical operations directly under main search bar